characterswiki/characters/terms.md

 ---
 layout: page
-title: Terms of Service
+title: Terms and Conditions
 permalink: /terms/
 ---

+# Terms and Conditions

+Last updated: March 13, 2026

-Welcome to {{ site.title }}.
+Welcome to **Characters Wiki** (https://characterswiki.github.io/characters/).

-By using this website, you agree to the following terms:
+By using this website, you agree to follow these terms and conditions.

-## 1. Informational Purpose
-This is a fan-based anime and manga character information website.

-## 2. No Official Affiliation
-We are not affiliated with any anime studios or publishers.
+---

+## Use of the Website

+The content on this website is provided for informational and educational purposes about anime, manga, and fictional characters.

+By using this website, you agree that you will:

+- Use the website legally and responsibly
+- Not attempt to damage or disrupt the website
+- Not copy or republish large portions of the content without permission

+---

+## Content Ownership

+All characters, trademarks, and media referenced on this website belong to their respective owners.

+The articles and written content on this site are created for informational purposes.

+---

-## 3. External Links
+## External Links

+Our website may include links to other websites.
-We may link to third-party sites.
-We are not responsible for their content.
+We are not responsible for the content or policies of external websites.

+---

-## 4. Changes
+## Changes to These Terms

-We may update these terms at any time.
+We may update these Terms and Conditions at any time.

-For questions, visit our Contact page.
+Any changes will be posted on this page.

+---

+## Contact

+If you have any questions about these Terms and Conditions, you can contact us through the website.